 Axial neck pain

 Axial neck pain is a quite common type of neck pain.
 It affects around 10% of the population.
-However, the majority of these cases do not involve severe symptoms that limit daily activity.
+However, most of these cases do not involve severe symptoms that limit daily activity.

 Pain in the back of the neck is the primary and most common symptom.
 Sometimes the pain travels to the base of the skull, shoulder, or shoulder blade.
 Other symptoms include: